Step by Step: Connect to WordPress Using C#

 }

-To query data is easy as you can see below:
+Querying data is straightforward, as you can see below:

 var client = GetClient();